-Aleksandar‘s cousin Pavle was also there with them.
-The boy was very fond of Pavle.
-Pavle was about ten years older than Aleksandar and Aleksandar looked up to him.
-Secretly he would try to part his hair with a lock hanging a little over his forehead the same way Pavle did.
-Since his mother always combed his hair back meticulously so that he would look neat and tidy, Aleksandar thought of that Pavle’ s lock as a very significant proof of maturity and independence.
-“When I grow up I will wear my hair the way I want!” he thought inside himself.
+Cousin Pavle was also at the race with them.
+Aleksandar was very fond of him.
+Pavle was about ten years older and Aleksandar looked up to him.
+Secretly, Aleksandar would try to part his hair so that there was a lock hanging a little over his forehead, the same way Pavle did.
+Since Aleksandar’s mother always combed his hair back meticulously, in order for him to look neat and tidy, Aleksandar thought of Pavle’ s stray lock as very significant proof of maturity and independence.
+When I grow up, I will wear my hair the way I want! he thought to himself.

-– Mercedes Benz W-154 M163. – Bogdan could barely utter because of the excitement,
+“Mercedes Benz W-154 M163” Bogdan could barely utter the words.